-The Tarot functions as a guidebook for navigating the archetype of the “Tree of Life”.
-It was introduced in 15th century Italy, but its roots may date back to ancient Egypt or Mesopotamia.
+The Tarot is designed to inspire us as we move through various aspects of life.
+It emerged in Italy during the 15th century, but its inspiration dates to ancient Egypt, Mesopotamia and Hermetic mysticism.
 The Tarot’s original name was “Trionfi” (triumphs), which symbolized the triumphs and challenges one faces in life.
-The Tarot cinsists of 78 cards that are divided into two sets:
+The Tarot consists of 78 cards that are divided into two sets:

 - Major Arcana of 22 cards

 The word arcana, is based on the Latin word arcanus, meaning “hidden secret”.

 In Tree Spirit Tarot, the first Major Arcana card “0” is the Wonderer, (Fool) “the one who is wondering”.
 Cards “1-21” represent the path one takes in search of their unique place in the world along with its challenges and opportunities.
 Eventually the desire to feel whole inspires the wonderer to reunite with its soul.
 This journey of reconnection and oneness is also reflected in the Kabbalah “Tree of Life”.